This post may contain affiliate links. Please read our disclosure policy.

 Yes, ground turkey works well as a substitute.
 Just keep in mind that it may be slightly drier than beef, so you may want to boost the seasonings.

-Yes, you can double the ingredients and bake in a larger pan for additional servings.
+Yes.
+To make a meatloaf for two, double the ingredients and use a larger baking dish.
 Extend the baking time to 40-45 minutes before adding the glaze.
 To ensure it’s fully cooked, use a digital instant-read meat thermometer.
 The internal temperature should reach 165°F (74°C).

 Ways To Use Leftover Ingredients